mickeys/how_to_tips_and_tricks/github/github_update_checker/README.md

 Whereas some of Github is available to "unauth'd users" &#8212; those who have neither allowed a cookie to be set nor logged in &#8212; the REST API requires authentication.

-You have two choices, use a password or an API key.
-The API key can be created with restricted access permissions, and doesn't expose your login password to others, so this is the preferred method.
-Create an API key to allow others to access your repos at XYZZY
+You have two choices, use a password or an API key (or token).
+The API key can be created with restricted access permissions, doesn't expose your login password to others, can be revoked; this is the preferred method.
+On you: create an [API key (token)](https://github.com/settings/tokens).

 ### Language-agnosticism